simonescaccia/IoTProject/Design.md

 In our architecture we preferred to focus our attention on things, with computation performed at nodes rather than in the cloud.
 So, the cloud only receives (from TTN) data about water flow and leakages that are simply displayed in the GUI.
 For some techical reasons explained in detail in the description of our simulation, we used a simple node communicating with TTN for demonstrating purposes.
 However, in the designed architecture each node receiving a flow from the father computes the difference between this flow and its own one and sends data to TTN only in case of leakage.

 ## Prototype
-We construct a real prototype to demonstrate the working principle of the system.
+We constructed a real prototype to demonstrate the working principle of the system.
 It is made up of a linear pipe and two MCUs located at its endopoints, with a water flow sensor for each one, together with a water source and an intermediate valve used to simulate a leakage.

 Unfortunately, we found some problems working with LoRa with our chosen ESP32, even if it should be officially supported by RIOT.
 So, in order to overcome this issue, we decided to switch to WiFi technology only for demonstating purposes.
 The idea is that when LoRa issue will be hopefully solved soon our project can be adapted with minor changes.
-Even if we will not obiouvsly have the same performance of LoRa, the procedure of evaluation is identical.
 For our prototype, we used the fllowing objects:

 * A 1,5 meters long garden hose (20-25 mm ⌀)